MainulDip/AndroidDevStudy/DataPersistence.md

 ## Overview:
-All about Data Persistance in Andriod.
+All about Data Persistance in Android.

 ### SQL Refresh:
 - table: the type of information.
 Its the template of the data